Krishnath College School: Social activities

 The Boy Scout movement was introduced in the school in 1921.
 The Boy Scouts of America (BSA) Troop of the school rendered admirable service in Monghyr after the devastation brought about by the Behar earthquake.
 In 1949–50, the school took grant-in-aid, as they had a deficit.
 A Junior Division, 62nd Troop, of the National Cadet Corps (NCC) was started in the school on 31 January 1952.
 The system of midday tiffin, as outlined by the Board of Secondary Education has been introduced in Class V to VI for one year as an experimental measure.
 The school also took an active role in the propagation of the National Language.

-Others

-The school has a rich history in contribution to both the practice of medicine and sports, having an unquestioned supremacy in the latter.
-Four graduates of this school have chosen to serve the cause of national defense.
-Krishnath College school became a sponsored school on the 19th of January 1989.

-Rakhaldas Bandyopadhyay was an Indian archaeologist and museum expert, formerly studied at the school.

-Many students of this school secure state board ranks in Madhyamik and higher secondary exams.